vmware/singleton/CONTRIBUTING.md

 #### Singleton Client

-For each specific client, it depends on the programing lanunages to use the according development tool, please follow the individual guidline.
+For each specific client, it depends on the programing lanunages to use the according development tool, please follow the according guidline.

 [Java client guideline](https://github.com/vmware/singleton/tree/master/g11n-ws/docs/developer_guide_javaclient.md)